vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ## Taxonomy Hierarchy

-If you have created a token definition that is already defined, but your token has specific non-behavioral properties like a `SKU` or  `CUSIP` property you can create a new token definition for this formula in the taxonomy.
+If you have find a token template that is already defined, but your token has specific non-behavioral properties like a `SKU` or  `CUSIP` property you can create a new token template, reference the existing template and add your properties to create a new template and branch in the taxonomy.

 In this case the generic taxonomy definition: &tau;<sub>F</sub>{~d,SC} or `tF{~d,SC}` can be named `Whole Fungible Token with Supply Control` and represents a `branch` off the `Whole Fungible branch` in the hierarchy.

-The template token definition adding the SKU property-set will be a `node` or `leaf` on this branch named `Inventory Item Token`.
-Your new token equal to the generic branch formula plus the definition containing the `SKU` non-behavioral property i.e. [&tau;<sub>F</sub>{~d,SC}+&phi;SKU].
+The template token definition adding the SKU property-set will be a `branch` off this branch named `Inventory Item Template`.
+Your new token template reuses the templates above adding the `SKU` non-behavioral property to the formula i.e. [&tau;<sub>F</sub>{~d,SC}+&phi;SKU].

 ![Branch-Leaf](images/branch-leaf.png)